Marfullsen/hallo-welt/README.md

 # hallo-welt
-German way of saying the typical "Hello World".
+German way of saying the typical "Hello World".\n
 This repo contains the typical "Hello World" using GUI.